Keep in touch:

 • Recovers quickly from getting stepped on or bumped into

-• Obeys all basic obedience commands in public, such as Sit, Down, Stay, Watch-Me, Recall, and leash manners
+• Obeys all basic obedience commands in public, such as Sit, Down, Stay, Leave it, Leash manners, etc.

 • And More